lukecav/awesome-wp-speed-up/README.md

 ## Caching Helping Plugins
 * [WP Rocket Helpers](https://github.com/wp-media/wp-rocket-helpers) - This repository hosts a number of helper plugins that target some specific use cases for WP Rocket.
+* [WP-Rocket Background Cache](https://wordpress.org/plugins/rocket-background-cache/) - This plugin will defer all cache pre-loading to wp-cron.
+If a page request comes and a page is not cached yet, wp-rocket will be disabled.
 * [VIP Performance Plugin](https://github.com/Automattic/vip-code-performance) - A plugin that helps every site benefit from the performance features built into WordPress.com VIP.
 * [Inpsyde Menu Cache](https://github.com/inpsyde/menu-cache) - Easily cache rendered menus using the Transients API.
 * [WP Static HTML Output](https://wordpress.org/plugins/static-html-output-plugin/) - This plugin produces a static HTML version of your wordpress install, incredibly useful for anyone who would like the publishing power of wordpress but whose webhost doesn’t allow dynamic PHP driven sites.